Total Solar Irradiance Data

-SORCE TSI Plots (Updated Daily)
+TSI Data Plots (Updated Daily)

 Historical TSI Reconstruction

-Download the ASCII data file
+Download the ASCII Text File

-Data Product Description
+TIM Data Product Description

 Two TSI data files are produced daily.
 One contains the daily means and the other containing the four 6-hourly means.
 Due to the small size (< 300 KB) of the daily data and to maximize ease of use to end-users, each delivered TSI product contains science results for the entire mission.
-Updates to Level 3 TSI data occur daily.
-Lower-level data products (e.g. Level 2) are primarily considered diagnostic with limited scientific value, and are therefore not delivered to the GES DISC.
-These data are, however, available upon request from the SORCE science team.
+Lower-level data products (e.g. Level 2) have limited scientific value due to frequent gaps caused by the Earth occulting the Sun in the SORCE’s low Earth orbit, and are therefore not delivered to the GES DISC.
+Short time ranges of these data are, however, available upon request from the SORCE science team.

 Data Quality Description

-Research and Applications
+TSI Research and Applications